iamsubingyawali/encryptstego/README.md

 For encoding, a password must be provided.
 The password is used to encrypt the text before encoding as well as to dynamically select the pixels to embed the data into.

 For decoding, the correct image with encoded text must be used.
 The password must be correct.
-Without the correct passwoes, the text can never be extracted from the image.
+Without the correct password, the text can never be extracted from the image.

 <p><b>Open an issue if any errors occur while using the app.
 You can also contribute to the project for further enhancements.</b><p>